Did you know that 1 out of 3 U.S. Adults has Prediabetes and only 11% know they have it?

 Visit our FAQ Section for helpful answers about the program, or learn more about your risk factors.
 For more information about the Diabetes Prevention Program and how you can take control, contact Bev Johnson, MHA, MS, at email@example.com

 Is this an exercise class or nutrition lecture series?

 No, it is not an exercise class or lecture series.
 It is a year-long program broken down into 16 core sessions followed by monthly maintenance sessions.
 Each session is in a classroom setting where a trained lifestyle coach facilitates a small group of participants in learning about healthier eating, physical activity and other behavior changes.
 This program is designed to help participants adopt and maintain healthy lifestyle changes over the course of one year.

 Who qualifies for the YMCA’s Diabetes Prevention Program?

 To qualify for the Diabetes Prevention Program, participants must be 18 or older, overweight/obese (having Body Mass Index greater than 25) and at high risk for developing type 2 diabetes, or have been diagnosed with prediabetes.
-The program is open to all individuals

 through the Y regardless of their insurance status.